 This ASX announcement has been approved and authorised for release by the Board of Woomera Mining Ltd.

 Figure 1: Mt Cattlin Project and Mt Short Projects on Regional Geology plan

-Figure 2: Completed RC Drill holes on Regional Geology plan
+Figure 2: Completed RC Drill holes on the Mt Short JV tenure on regional Geology plan.